SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/SRM/Linking_a_shape_to_a_booking.md

 # Linking a shape to a booking

-From DataMiner 9.6.4 onwards, it is possible to link a shape to a booking.
+From DataMiner 9.6.4 onwards, it is possible to link a shape to a booking using a **Reservation** shape data field.

+> [!NOTE]
+> If a parent shape has *Reservation* shape data and a child shape has fields linked to the same booking (e.g. *Info* shape data, shape text placeholders), the child shape will also become a reservation shape linked to the same booking.

+## Basic shape data field configuration

-To do so, specify a **Reservation** shape data field and set it to one of the following values:
+Specify a **Reservation** shape data field and set it to one of the following values:

 - The GUID of the booking

 - A dynamic placeholder, e.g. *\[pagevar:SelectedReservation\]*

 - A service name, service ID or placeholder referring to a service, e.g. *\[this service\]*.
 In that case, the *ReservationID* property of the service will be used.

+## Placeholders

 The following placeholders can be used in the text displayed on the *Reservation* shape: